Here are some charts to help you identify and localize acute STEMI on the 12 lead ECG.

 Regardless of why reciprocal changes occur, clinical experience shows that the most important reciprocal changes can be viewed between the high lateral leads (I and aVL) and the inferior leads (II, III and aVF).

 You will sometimes notice reciprocal changes in the anterior leads (V1, V2, V3 and V4).
-These usually represent reciprocal changes associated with injury of the posterior wall of the left ventricle.
-Since we don’t usually view modified chest leads V7, V8 and V9, we most often see these changes associated with acute inferior STEMI, because the posterior descending artery branches off the right coronary artery (RCA), which also supplies the inferior wall of the left ventricle.
+These changes are associated with injury of the posterior wall of the left ventricle.

-Reciprocal changes may not always be present, but when they are present, it is very strong supporting evidence that the patient is experiencing actue STEMI.
+Reciprocal changes may not always be present (in fact they are frequently absent with LAD occlusion) but when they are present, it is very strong supporting evidence that the patient is experiencing acute STEMI.